1 Chronicles 9

 Notes

 The Hebrew verb הִתְיַחְשׂוּ ("were enrolled by genealogy") in v.
 1 is the same root used throughout the genealogical section.
-The verb itself carries theological weight in Chronicles: to be enrolled is to be recognized as part of the covenant community.
+In Chronicles the verb carries theological weight: to be enrolled is to be recognized as part of the covenant community.

-Verse 2 introduces the returnees with a fourfold classification: Israelites (lay people), priests, Levites, and נְתִינִים ("temple servants").
-The netinim were a class of temple workers whose origins may trace back to the Gibeonites whom Joshua assigned to temple service (Joshua 9:27).
-They appear frequently in Ezra-Nehemiah as a recognized group within the post-exilic community.
+Verse 2 introduces the returnees in four groups: Israelites (lay people), priests, Levites, and נְתִינִים ("temple servants").
+The netinim were temple workers whose origins may go back to the Gibeonites assigned to such service in Joshua 9:27.
+In Ezra-Nehemiah they appear regularly as a recognized part of the post-exilic community.

 The mention of Ephraim and Manasseh in v.
-3 is significant because these were northern tribes.
-Their presence in Jerusalem after the exile suggests that the Chronicler envisions the restoration as an all-Israel event, not merely a Judahite one.
-This fits his consistent theological vision that "all Israel" -- north and south together -- constitutes the true people of God.
+3 is significant because they were northern tribes.
+Their presence in Jerusalem after the exile suggests that the Chronicler sees the restoration as an all-Israel event, not merely a Judahite one.
+That fits his consistent vision that "all Israel" -- north and south together -- is the true people of God.

 The Returnees from Judah and Benjamin (vv.
 4-9)